hrdkgtm/education/bash-scripting/NOTES.md

 # Simple Functions
 - functions cant be empty
+- IT IS NOT AN OBJECT!!
+- You *cant* call a function if it is not defined yet, like if you define a function at the bottom of the script
 - Usage :
     ```
     functionName () {
     command
     }
     functionName2 () { command ; }
+    ```
+- Its one of a best/good practice to structure your commands inside a function
+    - see functionsctructure.sh inside bin

+# Variable Scope